-Best Golf Course in Northlands, New Zealand: Kauri Cliffs
+Best Golf Course in Northlands.

-Kauri Cliffs is located in the far northern part of the North Island, near the Bay of Islands and about a 5-hour drive from Auckland.
+Kauri Cliffs is located in the far northern part of the North Island in New Zealand, near the Bay of Islands and about a 5-hour drive from Auckland.
 This position allows for hilltop views of the ocean.
 The land used to be a sheep ranch, and the designer (Dave Harman) decided to keep some of the natural rough shape of the land in his design.
 You’ll find native bush and tree ferns in parts of this course.

-Best Golf Course near Auckland, New Zealand: Titirangi
+Nicest Golf Course near Auckland, New Zealand:

-Although Auckland isn’t known for having the country’s best golf courses, it does have several that are worth visiting if you’re keen on playing golf during your holiday.
-US Golf Digest and Australian Golf Digest both rank Titirangi the 8th best course in New Zealand.
-Just a thirty-minute drive from downtown Auckland, this is the only course in New Zealand that’s designed by world-famous Alister Mackenzie.
+Located just a thirty-minute drive from downtown Auckland is Titirangi Golf Club, both US Golf Digest and Australian Golf Digest rank Titirangi the 8th best course in New Zealand.
+Titirangi is the only course in New Zealand that’s designed by world-famous Alister Mackenzie.
 This design is in keeping with his other designs, honoring the natural landscape and allowing it to shape the course.

 Cape Kidnappers is located on the central East coast of the North Island, outside the town of Napier and within the fertile Hawke’s Bay wine-growing region.
 Not quite a links course, Cape Kidnappers is perched on a windy clifftop precipice over the Pacific Ocean.
 Architect Tom Doak placed holes along ridgelines running perpendicular to the ocean, with deep ravines in between.
 The scenery here is so jaw-dropping that this course is often featured in New Zealand advertisements and postcards.

 Located in the center of the North Island, Taupo is most well known for its geothermal activity, challenging day hikes, sparkling lake and excellent fishing.
 However, it also has two golf courses that are most definitely up to snuff for any golfer.